Table of contents:

 Chance for improvement

 Considering all the hurdles on the way to an ethical work environment, Austria is far from perfect in this field.
 People prefer to stay anonymous due to existing recommendations to discuss the conflict with the employer before blowing the whistle to external committees.
-If your company is private without a whistleblower hotline (only public sector is generally protected), you are trapped in a loop between the fear of retaliation and willingness to help the community.
+If your company is private without a whistleblower hotline (only the public sector is generally protected), you are trapped in a loop between the fear of retaliation and the willingness to help the community.

 An internal whistleblower hotline isn't easy to organize; the process relies more on moral values and worldwide standards of work ethics than obligations from the country's law.
 Employees take a risk to be called "snitches" and lose; employers can lose money and influence.
-But the most important thing on the stake is reputation, which should be protected by law: only in this case, Austria can have a comprehensive system for whistleblowers.
+But the most important thing at stake is reputation, which should be protected by law: only in this case, Austria can have a comprehensive system for whistleblowers.